djagula/api/README.md

 This maximum cloud cover field is only applicable to imagery that's available through the API (i.e. Landsat-8).
 Cloud cover is given as a percentage (%) of the image covered by cloud (0 to 100).
 Images less-than or equal-to this cloud cover value will be returned.
 All climate/atmospheric datasets have a cloud cover of 0%, because it is not applicable.If cloud cover is omitted all imagery or data matching other search criteria will be returned.

-**wavelengths**
+**wavelength-band**

 Search criteria can be specified by the wavelength bands for imagery (i.e. Landsat-8) and by file type for non-imagery data (e.g. *Hierarchical-Data-Format*).

-Choices of bands are: *Blue, Cirrus, Coastal-Aerosol, Green, Hierarchical-Data-Format, Near-Infrared, Panchromatic, Red, Short-Wave-Infrared-1, Short-Wave Infrared-2, Thermal-Infrared-1, and Thermal-Infrared-2.* This field is not case-sensitive.
+Choices of bands are: *Blue, Cirrus, Coastal-Aerosol, Green, Hierarchical-Data-Format, Near-Infrared, Panchromatic, Red, Short-Wave-Infrared-1, Short-Wave Infrared-2, Thermal-Infrared-1, and Thermal-Infrared-2.* This field is not case-sensitive, and multiple bands can be specified.

 ### Example API Calls